 Using RME's latest SteadyClock FS the MADIface XT II features improved clock and jitter rejection technology compared to its older brother.
 Based on a femto clock, SteadyClock FS reduces the intrinsic jitter of the MADIface XT II to an absolute minimum and filters clock jitter efficiently from as low as 1Hz.

 This is a great design update from RME, and makes the MADIface XT II interface an extremely powerful option.
 We can hardly wait to see what happens when RME finally embraces USB4 and replaces the vintage Type B connector with an updated USB Type-C. Although we hardly doubt that anyone will need even more channels for such a compact unit, for one the interface could then be powered via USB-C (removing the need for the external power supply), add MIDI 2.0 support via USB-C, and no one would need to keep discontinued Type B cables.
-By the way, as can be seen in the real panel, this USB 3.0 unit uses a different Type B connector that is not backward compatible with older generation Type B (typical in hifi) and have a different pin out (and that is why they were discontinued and replaced by Type-C in 2014).
+By the way, as can be seen in the rear panel, this USB 3.0 unit uses a different Type B connector that is not backward compatible with older generation Type B (typical in hifi) and have a different pin out (and that is why they were discontinued and replaced by Type-C in 2014).

 The RME MADIface XT II is available with immediate effect.